 Gary has applied his extensive experience in product liability and mass tort litigation and commercial disputes to advise clients on potential liability exposures in connection with formal and informal due diligence conducted for various corporate transactions.
 He has also advised clients on common law and contractual indemnity issues.

 Beginning in 2003, Gary has played an active role in the Guantanamo detainee and other post-9/11 litigation, both in the US Supreme Court and in the lower courts.
-He has co-authored amicus briefs in the Supreme Court in half a dozen post-9/11 cases, including two amicus briefs in the Supreme Court in Rasul v.
+He has co-authored amicus briefs in the Supreme Court in numerous post-9/11 cases, including two amicus briefs in the Supreme Court in Rasul v.
 Bush and two amicus briefs in Boumediene v.
 Bush, in which the Supreme Court struck down as unconstitutional a 2006 law that attempted to strip the courts of jurisdiction to hear the detainees’ cases.
 Gary also helped plan and coordinate the overall amicus effort in Boumediene, which included the filing of some 20 amicus briefs by a wide array of individuals and organizations.
 In fall 2008, Gary co-authored an amicus brief on behalf of former federal judges and former senior Justice Department officials in support of the successful cert. petition in Al Marri v.
 Pucciarelli.
 In April 2006, the Center For Constitutional Rights, which has spearheaded the Guantanamo litigation, honored Gary with its 2006 President’s Award in recognition of his work.
 Gary is a frequent public speaker on the issues raised by the Guantanamo litigation.

 Gary has practiced law at Mayer Brown since 1986.
-He is a member of the firm’s Pro Bono Committee.

 Yale Law School, JD